 Module \ding{183} produces algorithms over the design space.
 Various model-based and model-free methods have been developed to produce algorithms.
 Representative model-based methods are SMAC \cite{lindauer2022smac3} and irace \cite{lopez2016irace}.
 The former employs Bayesian optimization to infer the algorithm with the best performance on the targeted problem.
 The latter utilizes estimation of distribution \cite{baluja1995removing} to iteratively sample algorithms from the distribution towards the best algorithms.
 Model-free methods include ParamILS's \cite{hutter2009paramils} iterative local search (ILS) \cite{lourencco2003iterated}, evolutionary search, and reinforcement learning.
 ParamILS focuses on local refinement of the current algorithm, given the evidence that performance enhancement is often obtained by adjusting a few hyper-parameters of the algorithm \cite{pushak2022automl}.
 Evolutionary search, especially GP \cite{koza1994genetic}, is the dominant method of producing algorithms over the design space with computational primitives, because of GP's tree-based search ability.
 Deep reinforcement learning methods, e.g., deep Q-network \cite{mnih2015human} and proximal policy optimization \cite{schulman2017proximal}, were employed to learn policies of how to produce algorithms given the targeted problem instances \cite{yi2022automated,schuchardt2019learning}.

-Module \ding{184} evaluates the produced algorithms' performance, e.g., solution quality, running time, and anytime performance \cite{ye2022automated}.
+Module \ding{184} evaluates the produced algorithms' performance, e.g., solution quality, running time, and anytime performance \cite{ye2022automated}, on the target problem.
 The performance prompts the design toward finding desired algorithms.
 Thoroughly evaluating algorithms on all targeted problem instances may incur computational overload.
 Thus, various strategies have been proposed to reduce the number of evaluations (e.g., racing \cite{lopez2016irace} and intensification \cite{hutter2009paramils}) or estimate the performance without a full evaluation (e.g., capping \cite{hutter2009paramils,de2022capping} and low-complexity surrogate models \cite{lindauer2022smac3}).
-Finally, in module \ding{185}, the targeted problem serves as external data to support the performance evaluation.